Shin Godzilla: Plot

-Yaguchi's team discovers that Godzilla's plates and blood work as a cooling system, theorizing that they could use a coagulating agent to freeze it.
-Analyzing tissue samples, it’s discovered Godzilla is an ever-evolving creature, able to reproduce asexually.
+Yaguchi's team discovers that Godzilla's plates and blood work as a cooling system, theorizing that it could use a coagulating agent to freeze Godzilla.
+Analyzing tissue samples reveals that Godzilla is an ever-evolving creature capable of reproducing asexually.
 The United Nations, aware of this, informs Japan that thermonuclear weapons will be used against Godzilla should the Japanese fail to subdue it in a few days; evacuations are ordered in multiple prefectures in preparation.
-Unwilling to see nuclear weapons detonated in Japan again, Patterson uses her political connections to buy time for Yaguchi's team, in whom the interim government has little faith.
+Unwilling to see nuclear weapons detonated in Japan again, Patterson uses her political connections to buy time for Yaguchi's team, in which the interim government has little faith.

 Yaguchi's team manages to decipher Goro Maki's encoded research using origami.
-They adjust their plan and procure the means to conduct their deep freeze plan with international support.
-Hours before the planned nuclear attack, Japan enacts the deep freeze plan.
-Godzilla is provoked into expending its atomic breath and energy against drones.
-The team then detonates nearby buildings and send trains towards Godzilla's feet, subduing it, and allowing tankers full of coagulant to inject it into Godzilla's mouth.
-Many are killed, but Godzilla is frozen solid.
+The team adjusts its plan and procures the means to conduct its deep-freeze plan with international support.
+Hours before the planned nuclear attack, Japan enacts the deep-freeze plan.
+Godzilla is provoked into expelling its atomic breath and energy against Predator and Reaper drones.
+The team then detonates nearby buildings and sends unmanned trains loaded with explosives toward Godzilla's feet, subduing it, and enabling tankers full of coagulant to inject it into Godzilla's mouth.
+Many are killed, but Godzilla is eventually frozen solid.

-In the aftermath, the Godzilla fallout is discovered to have a very short half-life and that Tokyo can soon be reconstructed.
-The international community agrees to cancel the nuclear attack on condition that, in the event of Godzilla's reawakening, an immediate thermonuclear strike will be executed.
+In the aftermath, scientists discover that Godzilla's isotope has a half-life of twenty days, and that Tokyo can soon be rebuilt.
+The international community agrees to cancel the nuclear attack on the condition that, should Godzilla reawaken, an immediate thermonuclear strike will be executed.
 On Godzilla's tail, humanoid creatures appear frozen in the process of emerging.